tobemaster56/the-brain-guide/docs/user-guide.md

 The easiest method for linking a web page into your brain is to simply drag and drop it into your brain.
 Click on the URL icon in the address bar of any browser and drag into one of several different locations to add the web page as an attachment:

-- Drag and drop to the plex to create new thoughts.
+▪ Drag and drop to the plex to create new thoughts.
 The thought name will be the URL of the web page or what is contained in the `<title>` tag of the URL, which you can easily rename as you would any other thought.
-A link to the page will appear under the thought name in the content area and clicking that link will open the page in TheBrain's built-in browser.
+A link to the page will appear under the thought name in the content area and clicking that link will open the page in TheBrain’s built-in browser.
 Online non-HTML content, such as online .PDF files will be renamed with the file name.

-- Drag and drop onto existing thoughts in the content area.
+▪ Drag and drop onto existing thoughts in the content area.
 This will simply add the web page as an additional attachment link.
 The thought name will not be updated.

-- Drag and drop into the body of an existing note for a hyperlink.
+▪ Drag and drop into the body of an existing note for a hyperlink.